Soccer: Hosts U.S. draw 1-1 with Panama in Gold Cup opener

 Twelve teams from North and Central America and the Caribbean feature in this year's Gold Cup.

-(Writing by Andrew Downie; Editing by Ken Ferris)
+(Writing by Andrew Downie; Editing by Ken Ferris/Peter Rutherford)

 LONDON Berating the umpire at the start and bellowing to the sky as he closed out a third-set tiebreak on Centre Court, it was hard to argue with Novak Djokovic's assertion that the passion is back.